-The chart indicates that the City is allocating sufficient funding to provide for the renewal of the Property infrastructure, with significant amounts being allocated to renewing and upgrading the Property infrastructure in the next 10 years.
+The chart 10.5.1 indicates that the City is allocating sufficient funding to provide for the renewal of the Property infrastructure, with significant amounts being

-Significant upgrade and expansion projects are scheduled between 2016 and 2019.
+Significant upgrade and expansion projects are scheduled between 2017 and 2019.
 These include building works in the Green Square Urban Renewal precinct and new community facilities across the local government area.

-The Long Term Financial Plan includes the major buildings identified as Condition Index 4 or 5 in Table 10.1 above.
+The Long Term Financial Plan includes the major buildings identified as Condition Index 4 or 5 in Table 10.3.1 above.
 The modelling will be updated in future revisions of this plan and the Draft Detailed Asset Management Plan for property.